Visible Light Positioning With Lam\'e Curve LEDs: A Generic Approach for Camera Pose Estimation: Introduction

 In contrast, planar-source-based methods explicitly exploit the geometric shape of LEDs for positioning.
 By incorporating fine-grained shape information, these methods typically require fewer visible LEDs, and have therefore become the dominant paradigm.
 However, existing studies are usually restricted to a single specific LED shape, such as circular LEDs\cite{zhang2017,vpca,vovlp,cheng2020,liu2022} or rectangular LEDs\cite{vp4l,vlcpnp,Yang2022}.
 The works in\cite{vovlp,vpca} and\cite{zhang2017} proposed VLP approaches that leverage the geometric characteristics of circular LEDs without other auxiliary sensors.
 Specifically, Zhang et al.\cite{zhang2017} adopted a weak-perspective projection model which guarantees solution uniqueness at the cost of reduced accuracy.
 To overcome this limitation, Zhu et al.\cite{vpca} employed the pinhole projection model and resolved the inherent ambiguity by exploiting an additional visible LED.
 They further introduced the visual odometry (VO)\cite{vovlp} to enable positioning with a single circular LED under dynamic camera motion scenarios.
 For rectangular LEDs, Bai et al.\cite{vp4l} proposed using the perspective-4-line (P4L) algorithm for CPE.
 However, this approach requires VLC information to be transmitted at a specific LED corner, which is difficult to implement on commercial off-the-shelf rectangular luminaires\cite{Narasimman2024}.
 Moreover, the works in\cite{cheng2020,liu2022,vlcpnp} and\cite{Yang2022} introduced additional IMUs or magnetometers to assist in CPE.
 As discussed earlier, such auxiliary sensors not only increase hardware complexity but also suffer from degraded reliability under electromagnetic interferences, thereby limiting their practical applicability.
 To summarize, although the above works\cite{zhang2017,vpca,vovlp,cheng2020,liu2022,vp4l,vlcpnp,Yang2022} exploit LED shape feature for positioning, they are restricted to a single specific LED geometry, and thus they fail in heterogeneous LED-shape scenarios or when other common LED shapes, e.g., rhombic or elliptical LEDs, are deployed.
 Moreover, these methods rely on purely geometric solutions, which are sensitive to image noises since the camera pose is not refined through global iterative optimization.

-Motivated by the above limitations, a unified representation that can characterize diverse planar LED shapes is highly desirable. \textit{Lam\'e curves}\cite{Kajikawa2025,NI2016,Masaya2015}, also referred to as the \textit{superellipses}, constitute a general family of parametric curves that naturally subsume common LED shapes as special cases.
-Introducing Lam\'e curves into VLP can enable a unified framework that accommodates multiple LED shapes within a single algorithm.
+Motivated by the above limitations, a unified representation that can characterize diverse planar LED shapes is highly desirable. \textit{Lam\'e curves}\cite{Kajikawa2025,NI2016,Masaya2015}, also referred to as the \textit{superellipses}, constitute a general family of parametric curves that naturally subsume common LED shapes as special cases. {In practical indoor environments, commercial LED luminaires are manufactured in various planar geometries, including circular, rectangular, rhombic, and elliptical shapes, which can be naturally modeled by Lam\'e curves.} Therefore, introducing Lam\'e curves into VLP can provide a unified framework that accommodates multiple LED shapes within a single algorithm.
 Nevertheless, this generality comes at the cost of more complex curve equations, which renders conventional purely geometric methods inapplicable.
 Therefore, exploiting Lam\'e curve LEDs for VLP deserves further investigation.